-Oak Park River Forest Food Pantry serves clients living in 13 zip codes on the Westside of Chicago, Oak Park, and surrounding suburbs.
-Approximately 57.8% of unduplicated clients come from the Austin/West Humboldt Park neighborhood on Chicago's west side; 12.9% from Oak Park, and the rest from Berwyn (9.4%) Forest Park (4.1%) Elmwood Park (4.0%) River Forest (.7%) and other communities (11.1%).
-About 77.2% of our clients are African American, 14.5% are White, and 8.3% are multi-racial or other.
-Within these categories, 12% identify as Hispanic.
-Most households (85.4%) include an older adult (60+), a child, a member with disabilities, or a veteran.
-Over 96% of our clients come from households with gross annual income falling in the low- or very low-income categories established by HUD guidelines.
+Beyond Hunger serves clients living in 13 zip codes on the westside of Chicago, Oak Park, and surrounding suburbs.
+Approximately 57% of unduplicated clients come from the Austin/West Humboldt Park neighborhood on Chicago's west side; 13% from Oak Park, and the rest from Berwyn (9%), Forest Park (4%), Elmwood Park (4%), River Forest (1%) and other communities (12%).
+About 76% of our clients are African American, 15% are White, and 9% are multi-racial or other.
+Within these categories, 12.6% identify as Hispanic.
+Most households (84%) include an older adult (60+), a child, a member with disabilities, or a veteran.
+Approximately 98% of our clients come from households with gross annual income falling in the low- or very low-income categories established by HUD guidelines.

-For the purpose of the CDBG Public Services grant, we seek support only for our work with Oak Park residents, approximately 1600 unduplicated individuals next year, 1550 of whom will meet LMI standard.
-While Oak Parkers comprise 12.9% of unique clients, their pattern of more frequent visits means they represent 17.5% of all pantry visits.
+For the purpose of the CDBG Public Services grant, we seek support only for our work with Oak Park residents, approximately 1,400 unduplicated individuals, 1,350 of whom will meet LMI standard.
+While Oak Parkers comprised 13% of unique clients in FY2019, their pattern of more frequent visits means they represent 18% of all pantry visits.

 Our approach to providing Direct Hunger Relief emphasizes cultural competence in all areas by encouraging and using skills, attitudes, behaviors and policies that help our agency's staff and volunteers work effectively with people of different backgrounds and cultures.
 We actively seek and recruit staff and volunteers of all ages, races, ethnicities, incomes, and religious affiliations so that our service team reflects the diverse population we serve.
-Staff and Board members participate in Diversity, Equity and Inclusion trainings throughout the year.
+Staff and Board members participate in Diversity, Equity and Inclusion trainings each year.

 At all staff and volunteer trainings, we emphasize the many faces of hunger, and warn against pre-conceptions of how people who experience food insecurity look and behave.
 We set clear expectations with staff and volunteers for showing openness, compassion, respect, warmth, and empathy to all our clients.
 We also discuss how ethnic and religious customs are two of many factors that influence our food preferences.
 We want our staff and volunteers to embrace the notion that understanding culture and its relationship to food preferences helps nutrition programs improve services.
-During cooking demonstrations and samplings offered during Food Distribution hours, our dietitians and interns work to embrace clients' diversity and focus attention on client satisfaction.
+During cooking demonstrations and samplings offered during food pantry distribution hours, our dietitians and interns work to embrace clients' diversity and focus attention on client satisfaction.
 We show how to use familiar foods cooked in a healthy manner, or even unfamiliar foods cooked in a recognizable style, that will increase the likelihood that a dish will be eaten and enjoyed.
 Thus, at a cooking demonstration, a dietitian might showcase healthy methods of preparing sweet potatoes and collard greens to increase nutritional value.
 Alternatively, she might introduce a new vegetable, such as kohlrabi into a familiar Southern gumbo recipe.
 The good feeling that program participants experience when tasting favorite foods partly comes from the recognition that their own cultural preferences are important and respected.